Quantitative Stability for Minkowski's problem: Quantitative stability for

-One of the first approach to reinforce this inequality with quantitative version is due to Diskant~\cite{diskant1972bounds}, where a control of the Hausdorff distance between two convex bodies can be obtained assuming bounds on the geometry of the convex bodies involved.
+One of the first approaches to reinforce the Brunn-Minkowski inequality quantitatively is due to Diskant~\cite{diskant1973stability}, where a control of the Hausdorff distance between two convex bodies can be obtained assuming bounds on the geometry of the convex bodies involved.
 Recalling that the Hausdorff distance of convex bodies can be written as the $L_\infty$ norm between the corresponding support functions